siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

   (
     statement: [
       True or false:
+      + $y = e^x$ solves both the
+        differential equations $y' = y$ and
+        $y' = e^x$.
+This means that both of these differential
+        equations have the the same general solution.
       // y' = sin(y^2)
       //
-      + A model can just include a function between two variables and nothing else.
+      //+ A model can just include a function between two variables and nothing else.
-      + A model must be only one of an explicit model, a recursive model, or a differential model.
+      //+ A model must be only one of an explicit model, a recursive model, or a differential model.
-      + The only differential equation models that make sense, and that are able to give us information about the world, are models for which the differential equation is able to be solved.
+      //+ The only differential equation models that make sense, and that are able to give us information about the world, are models for which the differential equation is able to be solved.
-      + A model must have a finite number of assumptions, since it is impossible to write down an infinite number of assumptions.
+      //+ A model must have a finite number of assumptions, since it is impossible to write down an infinite number of assumptions.
-      + The general solution to a differential equation can be found by either adding or multiplying an arbitrary constant to a particular solution of a differential equation.
+      /*+ The general solution to a differential equation can be found by either adding or multiplying an arbitrary constant to a
+        particular solution of a differential
+        equation.*/
-      + Any autonomous linear first order differential equation can be solved by separation of variables.
+      /*+ Any autonomous linear first order
+        differential equation can be solved by
+        separation of variables.*/
-      + Assume that $y' = F(y,t)$ with
+      /*+ Assume that $y' = F(y,t)$ with
         $y(1) = 2$ is an initial value
         problem that has $y(t)$ as a solution.
         Assume that $F(y,t)$ and $y(t)$ are
         continuous except at $t = 0$.
 In this case
-        $y(t)$ is unique as a solution to the initial value problem on its domain.
+        $y(t)$ is unique as a solution to the initial value problem on its domain.*/
-      + The differential equation
+      /*+ The differential equation
         $y' = y$, when solved through seperation of variables, gives the result
         $|y| = C e^t$ with $C > 0$.
-This gives rise to the general solution $y = C e^t$, for all $C in R$, after some analysis of cases, when removing the absolute value.
+This gives rise to the general solution $y = C e^t$, for all $C in R$, after some analysis of cases, when removing the absolute value.*/
     ],
   ),
+/*
   (
     statement: [
       /*(Thrid question about modelling; similar to first but not a population model)*/